Vegan Mushroom Gravy

-Vegan Mushroom Gravy is an easy from scratch homemade gravy recipe made with mushrooms, onion, and garlic.
+Vegan Mushroom Gravy is an easy from scratch homemade brown gravy recipe made with mushrooms, onion, and garlic.
 Make it ahead of time to reduce stress for Thanksgiving, Christmas, and Easter.

 I love mushrooms.